-The U.S. Agency for International Development (USAID) awarded $2 million in grant funding in round two of the W-GDP WomenConnect Challenge (WCC).
-This Challenge was launched in support of the Women’s Global Development and Prosperity (W-GDP) Initiative, a whole-of-U.S. Government effort that aims to reach 50 million women in the developing world by 2025.
+The U.S. Agency for International Development (USAID) awarded $2 million in grant funding in round two of the WomenConnect Challenge (WCC).
+This Challenge is part of a whole-of-U.S. Government effort that aims to reach 50 million women in the developing world by 2025.

 When women are economically empowered, they invest back into their families and communities, producing a multiplier effect that spurs growth and stability.
 The WomenConnect Challenge seeks to bridge the gender digital divide so that women can fully participate in the global economy.

 Winner: Dimagi Inc. - Coach Carene: A Chatbot for Women’s Economic Empowerment

 Dimagi, Inc., in partnership with Women for Women International (WfWI), is creating “Coach Carene,” a chatbot that will provide vocational and financial literacy training and other resources for women in Rwanda.
 Primarily designed for participants and graduates of WfWI’s long-standing and successful women’s empowerment training, Coach Carene will offer users opportunities to further develop and apply skills learned with WfWI and will provide access to coaching and support resources beyond the duration of the program.
 Dimagi and partners will work with women to ensure this innovative mobile solution adds extensive value through skill-refreshers, income generation support, coaching, access to local resources and ongoing vocation training, and goal setting/budget setting assistance.

 Winner: United Purpose - Tekki Jigeen